 He loves chocolate, you love vanilla- not to worry, it's very common for different tiers of wedding cakes to be different flavors giving your guests an option.
 Pick at least one layer to be basic chocolate or vanilla, for those guests who may have simpler taste buds, but don't be afraid to choose another flavor out of the ordinary.
 For this time of year, spice cake or carrot cakes with cinnamon buttercream icings are very common, mousse cakes are common in the winter, and fruit filled cakes are common in the spring and summer.
 Fondant is slowly becoming a thing of the past as couples opt for the more homemade and natural flavor of buttercream icings.
 Make sure you also ask your bakery what their most common combinations are.

-Photo courtesy of Shooting Stars Photography
+Vicki and Brad's Wedding Photo courtesy of Shooting Stars Photography |

 Tastings: Satisfy your taste buds